Naked man driving stolen JSO cruiser crashes into woods on I-10

 The naked man drove the JSO vehicle erratically and it crashed into the trees a few minutes later.

-The man, who appeared to be in a distressed mental state, lept out of the driver’s side window and started screaming.
+The man, who appeared to be in a distressed mental state, leapt out of the driver’s side window and started screaming.

 JSO officers were just seconds behind and arrived with weapons drawn and took the man into custody.

-The man was taken to the hospital as a precaution.
+The man was taken to the hospital as a precaution and is believed to be undergoing a psychiatric evaluation.

-JSO said the officer involved was “clipped” by the vehicle as it drove away and sustained minor injuries but wasn’t admitted to the hospital.
+The man was charged with car theft, aggravated battery on a police officer, hit & run, depriving an officer of his means of communication (the car radio), and resisting police.